tesselode/kira/docs/src/clocks.md

 ## Starting tweens on clock ticks

 You can also use clocks to set the start time of tweens.
-In this example, we set a parameter to start tweening when a clock reaches a certain tick:
+In this example, we set the playback rate of a sound to start tweening when a clock reaches its third tick.

 ```rust ,no_run
 # extern crate kira;